cncf/kubernetes-community-days/content/organizing.md

 ## Interested in Hosting a Kubernetes Community Day?

 Any city or region can host a Kubernetes Community Day.
 Each local KCD event team handles its own sponsorships, registration, and logistics.
-Check if there is a KCD event scheduled in your area on the [main page](/).
+Check if there is a KCD event scheduled in your area on the [issue board](https://github.com/cncf/kubernetes-community-days/projects/2).
 If there *is* already an event scheduled, you can reach out to the organizers and offer to help.
 The CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blog posts, and social media channels.

 This quick start guide covers all aspects of holding a successful event.
 Please keep in mind that Kubernetes Community Days are: